JulianLang/treelike/README.md

 #### About the `type` property

-The type specifies what type represents the type of the property on the original object.
+The type abstracts the type of the property on the original object.
 Valid values for the `type`-property are: `'object'`, `'array'` and `'value'`.

 ```ts
 const obj = {